stracker-phil/obsidian-thoughtforge/_/Templates/Folder Note.md

 # <% folderName %>

 %% Describe the purpose of this folder, document specific conventions, how you intend to use it, and so on.
-This ensures you remember why you created this folder %%<% tp.file.cursor(1) %>
+This ensures you remember why you created this folder %%

-This folder contains {{brief_description}}.
+This folder contains <% tp.file.cursor(1) %>.

 ## Key Content